PanagiotisFytas/explaining-peer-reviews/README.md

 This will produce both the embeddings when truncating the end of the review as well as the middle.
-This file must be executed from the root of the project.
+This file must be executed from the root of the project. -->

-## Libraries
+## Libraries Dependencies

 The python libraries can be found in the `requirements.txt` file and can be installed by: